Chicago Golf Club: History

 In 1905, Jim was succeeded by his brother David Foulis, who stayed at the Wheaton course until 1916.
 In addition to their skills as golf professionals, clubmakers and players, they were responsible for many innovations to the game of golf.
 They were first to apply the bramble (reverse-dimple) pattern on the cover of Coburn Haskell's new rubber-cored wound golf ball, and in response to the demands of the new ball developed the "mashie-niblick", the modern 7-iron, which fell between the traditional mashie (5-iron) and niblick (9-iron).
 Jim and Dave also designed many golf courses, most of which still exist today.
 While at Chicago Golf, Dave brought the metal hole-liner to the U.S. from Scotland and improved the design to hold the flagstick upright, even in the wind.
 Another brother, John, was a ballmaker and bookkeeper at the club until his death in 1907.

 After the Chicago Golf Club vacated the Belmont location, Herbert J. Tweedie, a one-time member of the Royal Liverpool Golf Club, formed the Belmont Golf Club, of which the charter was granted in 1899.
 By that time, however, the course was back to nine holes.
 The original site has remained a golf course through the years, passing through several owners, and now is owned and operated as a public facility by the Downers Grove Park District.

-Chicago Golf Club is ranked the fifth-most exclusive in the world.
-There are only 120 members and it will never exceed this amount, the only way to get in is by invitation from a member.

 Current members include Cleveland Golf founder Roger Cleveland, former ServiceMaster chief executive Jonathan P. Ward, actor Chris O'Donnell, former ServiceMaster vice chairman Charles Stair and former Amoco chairman H. Laurence Fuller.
 Two-time Masters champion Ben Crenshaw is a non-resident member, and recently deceased members include radio great Paul Harvey and International Harvester scion Brooks McCormick.
 Club President Bob King (1990–1991) led the process which allowed African Americans and women to be admitted as members of the club.
 Despite being in close proximity to multiple all-male clubs, Chicago Golf Club began admitting female members in 2001 with the admission of Judith Whinfrey.
 Chicago Golf Club admitted its first African-American member, Charles Thurston, in 1993.